 In its previous IV room, Iredell Pharmacy staff needed to use certain treatments it prepared within one to four hours.
 But the new IV room will enable pharmacy staff to create and store the treatments in its refrigerator or at room temperature for several days.
 This effective treatment dating will improve workflow, enable staff to proactively prepare treatment, and allow patients to access treatment in a timelier manner.

 Safe compounding requires both the correct equipment and the correct procedures, otherwise products will become contaminated.
 After the compounding pharmacy New England Compound Center distributed contaminated steroid injections that led to a fatal outbreak of fungal meningitis in 2012, the Food and Drug Administration started an ongoing escalation of regulations targeting how medical treatments are prepared.

 As a climate fit for preparing chemotherapy revolves around the status of the air, the Iredell Memorial IV Room features an air handler that forces out contaminated air and manipulates the clean air to be of either negative or positive pressure depending on the types of drugs being prepared.

 “There is a lot of work behind the scenes that comes together to make all of this happen,” Raynor said.

-Iredell Health System began its IV Room project in February 2017.
-Space for the IV Room was limited, and determining how to build the room in a space formerly part of the hospital’s loading dock required detailed collaboration among the Pharmacy, architects, and the Health System’s director of engineering Scott Graham.
+Iredell Health System began its IV room project in February 2017.
+Space for the IV room was limited, and determining how to build the room in a space formerly part of the hospital’s loading dock required detailed collaboration among the pharmacy, the architects, and the health system’s director of engineering Scott Graham.